mgmillimeter/Tech-Company-Layoffs/README.md

 The exploratory data analysis (EDA) on tech company layoffs reveals several key insights:

-1. Company Layoffs:
+1. __Company Layoffs__:

-  - The top 10 companies with the highest layoffs include significant names in the tech industry.
+  - _The top 10 companies with the highest layoffs include significant names in the tech industry._

     ![Companies  Top 10  layoffs](https://github.com/user-attachments/assets/d8b900af-72ad-428d-9677-eb5e8b67d9f2)

   - Companies with the highest total layoffs predominantly belong to well-established tech firms.

-2. Industry Impact:
+2. __Industry Impact__:

-  - Top 10 Industries with the highest average layoff percentages.
+  - _Top 10 Industries with the highest average layoff percentages_.

     ![Industry  top 10 Industry Layoff Rate](https://github.com/user-attachments/assets/42e22338-d102-4e11-84dd-fcbec205666e)

-  - The technology sector experienced varied impacts, with certain industries facing higher average layoff percentages.
+  - _The technology sector experienced varied impacts, with certain industries facing higher average layoff percentages._

-3. Geographical Distribution:
+3. __Geographical Distribution:__

-  - Layoffs were widespread across continents, with North America and Asia witnessing the highest numbers.
+  - _Layoffs were widespread across continents, with North America and Asia witnessing the highest numbers._
-  - The Middle East was included in the continent chart to provide a more accurate and granular representation of the data, considering its significant and unique economic and geopolitical impact on global tech industry trends and layoffs.
+  - _The Middle East was included in the continent chart to provide a more accurate and granular representation of the data, considering its significant and unique economic and geopolitical impact on global tech industry trends and layoffs._

     ![Geographical  total layoffs per continent](https://github.com/user-attachments/assets/7d49f123-0f6a-45c8-a8a1-344ee13b86a6)

-  - Charts showing the total number of layoffs per continent for each country
+  - _Charts showing the total number of layoffs per continent for each country_

     ![NA](https://github.com/user-attachments/assets/38f2208b-023a-428c-a3de-6aa5053f01c7)